mysterious-coding/base_entranced/README.md

 A few important clientside bugs to be aware of:
 * If custom teams/classes are in use, you cannot use the Join Menu to join that team.
 You must either use `/team r` or `/team b` (easiest method), autojoin, or use a CFG classbind.
-* Ravensoft decided to combine force powers and items into one menu/cycle in JK3; however, if you have both items and force powers, it will only display the force powers.
+* Ravensoft decided to combine force powers and items into one menu/cycle in JKA; however, if you have both items and force powers, it will only display the force powers.
 So for example if you are using Korriban classes on Hoth and want to place a shield as D tesh, you need to use a `/use_field` bind.
 * If the server is using teams/class that you don't have at all (like completely new classes, or classes for a map you don't have), you will see people as using Kyle skin with no sounds and no class icons.

 #### `/g_autoResetCustomTeams`